Fire Mitigation and Forest Health Initiative

 Made possible by our community

 In response to the devastation caused by the 2015 Valley Fire, Pepperwood asked our community to help us launch a new initiative to reduce wildfire risks and make our region's open spaces more resilient in the face of climate change.
-Thanks to your incredible support, Pepperwood has been able to take big strides towards mitigating wildfire risks and improving the health of our region's forests.
+Thanks you for your incredible support!

 The objective of our Fire Mitigation and Forest Health Initiative is to integrate multiple threads of Pepperwood’s applied science and management activities into one unified approach to forest health.
 Our goal is to demonstrate best practices on the preserve and to leverage Pepperwood’s role in research, outreach, collaborations, and technical advising to expand these throughout our region.

 Fire, Vegetation, and Resilience in the Mayacamas Workshop

 On December 4, 2017, Pepperwood hosted a half-day forum on Fire, Vegetation, and Resilience in the Mayacamas.
 Experts presenting included historical ecologist Arthur Dawson, fire ecologist Sasha Berleman, PhD, and forest ecologist David Ackerly, PhD Over 80 landowners, land managers, foresters, journalists, scientists, and members of the public attended.

 The talks put the October 2017 fires in scientific and historical context.
 Several presenters discussed the impact of the fires on lands they manage.
 The last presentation focused on how to effectively communicate to the public about the impact of the fires on natural lands.
 Pepperwood staff led a tour to review the impacts of the fires on our preserve.
 The day ended with focused discussion and prioritization among action options.

 Check back soon for proceedings from the Forum.

 Climate Ready Vegetation Management Workshop